ansonlalu/Anson-Data-Science-Portfolio/README.md

 # Anson's Data Science Profolio
-The website is intended to post my data science projects inspired form Kaggle, IBM AI Engineering and IBM Data Science Certificate, covering:
+The website is intended to post my data science projects inspired from my Real Work Experience, Kaggle, IBM AI Engineering and IBM Data Science Certificate, covering:

 &emsp;&emsp; 1) &emsp;  LSTM with Time Series Analysis of Traction Power Substation Loading  <br/>
 &emsp;&emsp; 2) &emsp;  The Prediction of Voltage at the Pantograph for Passenger Trains  <br/>